Mpb0406/Express-Template/README.md

 This is a backend template with 4 main routes that can be expanded on.
 Contains 4 routes (auth, user, post, profile) with gravatar and github api integrated

 ### Users Route
 Ability to create a new user account using JWT Tokens and BCrypt to hash passwords.
 Uses express-validator to handle validation on the server side.
-Route returns JWT token to put in header on the front end
+Route returns JWT token to put in header on the front end.
+Uses gravatar to handle avatar pictures

 ### Auth Route
 Authenticate users using JWT and check against hashed password using BCrypt.
 This route returns a JWT token to put in the header on the frontend for authentication